 Post Partum Blues

-Every women experience mood changes after having a baby.
-It is a natural process called “Baby Blues”, which disappears around two weeks after delivery.
-10 to 20% of women may experience deeper feelings which lead to severe depression that lasts for a year.
-We call this “Post partum Blues”.
-Studies show that changes in hormones after birth creates a depression status.
-Non hormonal factors may affect also the mood of the new mom during this period, as:
+10% to 20% of women may experience deeper feelings that lead to severe depression lasting a year.
+This is referred to as "Postpartum Blues."
+According to studies, changes in hormones after birth cause depression.
+Non hormonal factors may affect also the mood of the mom during this period, as:

 - Changes in social life with less free time